OpenLMIS/openlmis-ref-distro/docs/source/contribute/contributeDocs.rst

 of the artifacts are dynamically generated, based on the current codebase.
 All that documentation is collected by a single script.
 In order to collect a new document to be able to include it in the developer documentation, it must be placed in the *collect-docs.py* script.
-The documentation is built daily and is triggered by a Jenkins job.
+The documentation is built after every push event and is triggered by GitHub webhook.
 It then gets published via ReadTheDocs at http://docs.openlmis.org.
 The static documentation files and the build configuration is kept on the openlmis-ref-distro repository, in the *docs* directory.
 It is also possible to rebuild and upload the documentation to Read the Docs manually, by running the *OpenLMIS-documentation* Jenkins job.